-Delayed Wound Care During COVID-19 Causes Serious Complications
+Delayed Wound Care During COVID-19 Caused Serious Complications

-Healogics is actively following the impact of COVID-19 on the communities we serve.
-Our Wound Care Centers have remained open to provide essential care to people living with chronic wounds.
-We have also created a Telehealth program to provide virtual visits for those patients without access to care.
+Healogics continues to follow the devastating impact COVID-19 still has on the communities we serve, even after the height of the pandemic.
+Our Wound Care Centers remained open and provided essential care to people living with chronic wounds.

 Your best protection against all respiratory viruses is to: